BlrChessClub/BCC-website/events/2024/09-15-chess-connect.md

 for the game, come embrace the thrill of chess, forge new connections, and make every move count.

-Let's bring the chessboard to and continue our journey of checkmates and camaraderie!
+Let's bring the chessboard and continue our journey of checkmates and camaraderie!

 ## What's Included: